BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 We will then score and cut a paper backing to hold the card.

 ## Build and Save aluminum job

+Here are detailed steps to setup a job for aluminum card engraving.

 	- prepare the project for the material size:
 		- launch XCS and open project template-files/blank-f1-project.XCS